PAARKAVYB/Ex04-Constructor/README.md

 # CONSTRUCTOR
 ## AIM:
-To write a C# program to calculate the salary of an employee by passing the name, designation,experience, basic salary and insurance amount through constructor.
+To write a C# program to calculate the salary of an employee by passing the name, designation,no_of_experience, basic salary and insurance amount through constructor.

 ## ALGORITHM:
 ### STEP 1:
 Create a class and a constructor.

 ### STEP 2:
-Get name, designation,experience, basic salary and insurance amount from the User.
+Get name, designation,no_of_experience, basic salary and insurance amount from the User.

 ### STEP 3:
 Call salary method in constructor to calculate salary.